-The development is therefore able to demonstrate consistency with objective (b) of the development standard by proposing building density, bulk and scale that makes a positive contribution towards the desired built form as identified by the centres hierarchy.
+The development is therefore able to demonstrate consistency with objective (b) of the development standard.

 7.3 IS COMPLIANCE WITH THE STANDARD UNREASONABLE OR UNNECESSARY?

 The proposed variation from the development standard is assessed against the accepted "5 Part Test" for the assessment of a development standard variation established by the NSW Land and Environment Court (LEC) in Wehbe v Pittwater Council (2007) NSWLEC 827.